 What do I mean by chemical triggers?
+Well, there are often chemicals added to our foods and other products we take orally like medications.
 I remember two women in particular who learned their migraines were triggered by PolySorbate 80.
 It’s a common food preservative.
 For example, it’s in a brand of mayonnaise, many boxed foods, and it’s found in the coating of some over-the-counter medications.
 Identifying this chemical substance as a trigger, and being able to read labels to avoid it, was life changing for both of these ladies.

 So, do I still offer food sensitivity testing?
 The short answer is no.